 Unpublished workshops are all workshops that do not meet the criteria to be published.

-Published workshops will show up on the Software Carpentry or Data Carpentry website, depending on how they are tagged.
+Published workshops will show up on the Software Carpentry, Data Carpentry, or Library Carpentry website, depending on how they are tagged.

 Adding a New Organisation

 If the site name is not already in AMY, add a new one by selecting “New Organization.”
 Do not enter http:// or any slashes in the domain name.